The active travel backlash paradox: opposition and acceptability determinants of built environment-based sustainable travel interventions

 Methodology

 To do so, I will use a multi-scale, multi-method design to be applied in eight leading European cities.
+Thanks to highly disaggregated spatial election data and geolocated information on land-use transformations, I will be able to assess the associations between voting behaviour and built environment-based sustainable travel interventions.

 Data Collection

 In parallel, I will use an international public opinion survey and interviews with experts to understand the socioeconomic, individual, and contextual factors behind acceptability/opposition levels.
-This will assist in understanding their causes, spatial and social distribution, and permit exploration of much-needed future least-opposition pathways towards efficient and widely accepted sustainable transport policies.
+This will assist in understanding their causes, and their spatial and social distribution, and permit exploration of much-needed future least-opposition pathways towards efficient and widely accepted sustainable transport policies.

 Financiële details & Tijdlijn